home-assistant/hassbian-scripts/docs/duckdns.md

 # Duck DNS

-This script adds an cron job to auto update you the WAN IP address for the defined domain.
+This script adds a cron job which auto updates the WAN IP address for the defined domain.
-Before running this script you should already have an [Duck DNS account][duckdns], during the installation you will be asked to supply your domain name and the token for your account.
+Before running this script you should already have a [Duck DNS account][duckdns].
+During the installation you will be asked to supply your domain name and the token for your account.

 ## Installation